 2. Do you have any at-fault accidents or moving violations on your record?

-4. Would you be able to provide a signed consent form from the policyholder of your insurance (your parents/guardian)?
+3. Would you be able to provide a signed copy of our Young Driver Membership Agreement?

 This document must be signed by you and your parent or guardian, who will act as a cosigner on your account.
 If you cannot provide a cosigner on your account, please wait until you’re 21 to apply.